Huerte/Gitomation/Inspirational_Quote.md

 ### "The more you like yourself, the less you are like anyone else, which makes you unique." - Walt Disney
 ### "Realize deeply that the present moment is all you ever have." - Eckhart Tolle
 ### "If you can't, you must.
 If you must, you can." - Tony Robbins
+### "Love is merely the name for the desire and pursuit of the whole." - Aristophanes